 Myth 1: I have to file a joint return with my spouse.

 - Married filing jointly is an election.
 This means you have a choice to file jointly or separately.
-If a husband and a wife don’t agree, they will have to file separately.
+If both spouses don’t agree, they will have to file separately.

 - Filing jointly is often a better deal.
 Certain credits such as the Earned Income Tax Credit (EIC) are only available to married couples who file jointly.
 Taxes are often lower for joint filers.